Teaching staff needs to shuffle in elementary schools in 2020-21

 Hainstock explained that this topic is something that has been discussed since she first joined the district.

-Mike Timmerman, board members, asked if this was a position that would be full time within the district.
-Hainstock said it may not be a full time position, but thought that it could a contract position.
+Mike Timmerman, board member, asked if this was a position that would be full time within the district.
+Hainstock said it may not be a full time position, but thought that it could be a contract position.

 “Is this something that we do sharing,” Kathy Van Steenhuyse, board member, asked.
 Hainstock said that while the school district could look at the possibility of a shared position, “but there would be no sharing dollars” that the district could receive from the state for the position.